redox-os/website/content/news/rsoc-2025-fdtbl.md

 ### Why do we need to separate file tables?
 Currently separating file tables is not used in Redox OS, but it is a preparation for future features.
 For example, we are currently working on the namespace management in Redox OS, which will modify the `open(PATH)` function to a wrapper for `openat(NAMSPACE_FD, PATH)`.
-We can use the `upper_fdtbl` to store the namespace FDs, which is invisible from the user programs.
+We can use the `upper_fdtbl` to store the namespace FDs, CWD FD, and other file descriptors that are used internally by Redox, but which are invisible to the user programs, and don't overlap with POSIX file descriptors.

 ## Conclusion
-In conclusion, I had the opportunity to participate in many aspects of Redox OS as an RSoC student, and I've learned a lot about the Redox OS and microkernel internals.
+In conclusion, I had the opportunity to participate in many aspects of Redox OS as a Summer of Code student, and I've learned a lot about the Redox OS and microkernel internals.
-Participating in RSoC has been a great experience for me, and I am grateful for the opportunity to contribute to Redox OS.
+Participating in RSoC has been a great experience for me, and I am grateful for the opportunity to contribute to Redox.
-I will continue to contribute to Redox OS.
-I may write a post about the namespace management in Redox OS in the future, so please stay tuned!
+I will continue to contribute to Redox, and I hope to write a post about the namespace management in Redox OS in the future, so please stay tuned!
 I would like to thank the Redox OS community for their support and guidance throughout this project!
 Thank you for reading this post, and I hope you found it informative and interesting.